 Most economic activity in countries around the world exists on a spectrum that ranges from a pure free market economy to an extreme command economy.
 The command economy is a type of system where the government plays the principal role in planning and regulating goods and services to be produced by the country.
 The state authority determines the type of goods and services to be produced and provided, as well as the quantity and price that will be offered at the market.

 Modern command economies can be identified by the following characteristics:

 - Economic plans are centrally created by the government for the majority, if not all, sectors and regions.

-- Government distributes the nation’s capital, labor and natural resources in the most efficient means necessary, often faster and larger on scale.
+- The government distributes the nation’s capital, labor and natural resources in the most efficient means necessary, often faster and larger in scale.

 - Production and prices are dictated by the government.

 - Business in the finance, utilities and automotive industries are owned and monopolized by state authorities.

 - Government policies are created to carry out the centralized economic plan.

 This type of economic system is a key feature in communist or socialist countries, such as modern-day North Korea.

 If done properly and with the adequate resources, a command economy offers the following benefits:

 - Society favors social welfare and equity rather than profiteering

 - Prevents monopolies of private business in identified crucial industries, such as health and energy

 - Low levels or elimination of unemployment

 - Ensures access to basic necessities

 On the other hand, even when done “properly”, a pure command economy has its downfalls.

 - Gluts and shortages of goods are common results, as price and quantity are set.
 Natural equilibrium is more difficult to achieve when price and quantity are not floating.

 - Inefficient pricing of goods in relation to quantity and demand

 - No response or attention to consumer preferences

 - Limits liberties and personal rights to pursue financial stability, in favor of social equality

 - Highly bureaucratic; all planning and execution carried out by government

 - not being able to know and respond to consumer preferences